Ali-Mikael/Pen-testing/h6-shells.md

 ## Modes
-Sliver `implants` operate in `beacon` or `session` mode. **Beacon mode** basically means that the implant on the client will periodically retreive tasks from the server, execute them, and return with the results, this is an asynchronous mode of communication.
+Sliver `implants` operate in `beacon` or `session` mode. **Beacon mode** essentially means that the implant on the victim/host will periodically retreive tasks from the server, execute them, and return with the results, this is an asynchronous mode of communication.

 In **session mode** the implant creates a real-time session either by a **persistent connection** or **long polling**.
-Long polling basically means the client will check in with the server and only return after there's something to return with, compared to short polling where the client periodically sends probes to the target.
+Long polling basically means the **client** will check in with the **server** and return only after there's something to return with, compared to short polling where the client periodically probes the target.

 **Q:** You talked about implants, what are they?

-**A:** An `implant` is the actual code that runs on the target system we want remote access to!
+**A:** An `implant` is the actual code/payload that runs on the target system we want remote access to!

 In order to establish a connection, we first need to **generate the implant**.
 We don't know how to do that yet, so in the console:
 ```console